 Principle 6: A forester's or natural resource professional's first duty is to the forest and its future.
-When confronted with circumstances that threaten the integrity of the forest and conflict with the Mission and Principles of the Forest Stewards Guild, members must respond through education, advocacy, or where necessary, disassociation.
-Guild membership signifies a commitment to the highest forest stewardship ethic.
+When the management directives of clients or supervisors conflict with the Mission and Principles of the Guild, and cannot be modified through dialogue and education, a forester or natural resource professional should disassociate.